 "I want art to be a sacred act, the revelation of forces, the communication with these forces.
 A musician should not be creating music, but rather moments of revelation, moments of forces in nature, forces which have existed, exist and will exist, as forces of truth."

-An introduction to Vivier's music by Bob Gilmore
+An introduction to Claude Vivier's music

 The music of the French-Canadian composer Claude Vivier (1948–1983) inhabits a twilight realm between reality and the imagination.
 It is a world where human beings express themselves in invented languages more often than in real ones; they are seduced by the allure of distant cities and embark on journeys, often symbolic ones in search of love or companionship; and they are haunted by the omnipresence of death, which in Vivier’s output holds dominion over everything else.
 All these themes characterize his largest works, the opera Kopernikus and his planned “opéra fleuve” project Marco Polo, as well as many smaller ones.
 Yet in the deepest sense the most frequently recurring subject in Vivier’s compositions is himself: almost all his works are essentially autobiographical.
 Vivier composed, in part, in order to access an inner world: as a means of confronting loneliness, darkness, terror; of negotiating a relationship with God; of voicing an insatiable longing for acceptance and for love.